Here’s why you get calls from weird 11-digit, 12-digit, or even more-digit numbers:

 If you do not recognize the number, it is most likely a spoofed number that prevents you from recognizing who is really calling.

-This is commonly done for both telemarketing and to run phone scams.
+This is commonly done for both telemarketing and running phone scams.

-So if you want to learn all about why you get calls from those numbers, then this article is for you.
+So if you want to learn all about why you get calls from 11-digit, and 12-digit numbers or more, then this article is for you.

 Let’s get started!

 - Phone Call Just Beeps: Meaning?

 - Area Code 324: Where Is It From?